The ultimate guide to wine tasting in Croatia: Discovering the gems of Dalmatia and Istria

 These varieties, deeply rooted in the soil and culture of Zadar County, showcase the region’s dedication to preserving its vinous heritage while continuously striving to produce wines that reflect the unique character of the land.

-Šibenik: The Heartland of Babić and Coastal Wines
+Šibenik: The heartland of Babić and coastal wines

 As you head south from Zadar, you’ll reach Šibenik, another jewel of Dalmatian wine culture.
 This region is home to the Babić grape, one of Dalmatia’s most famous indigenous red varieties.
 Grown primarily in the rocky vineyards of Primošten, Babić produces dark, concentrated wines with strong tannins and flavors of black fruit, herbs, and earthy minerality.
 The harsh, stone-laden soils force the grapevines to struggle, resulting in wines that are intensely flavorful and complex.